Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Discussion

-Concerns can be raised regarding the realizability of Na$_2$TlSb.
+Concerns can also be raised regarding the realizability of Na$_2$TlSb.
 Yeu \textit{et al}.\ \cite{Yue_2023} found it to be stable at 700\;K with \textit{ab initio} molecular dynamics, but the material has yet to be synthesized to the best of the authors' knowledge.
-Materials containing alkali metals, like Na, generally require more care during synthesis due to high reactivity with oxygen and water, and tend to suffer from degradation in use as a TE material at high temperature due to ionic diffusion.
+Materials containing alkali metals, such as Na, generally require more care during synthesis due to high reactivity with oxygen and water, and tend to suffer from degradation in use as a TE material at high temperature due to ionic diffusion.
 In addition, the high doping needed to reach the p-type $N_\mathrm{opt}$ could be difficult to achieve without significantly altering other properties of the material.
 On the other hand, it has been argued that materials with a high $N_\mathrm{opt}$ are less vulnerable to small changes in $N$ stemming from impurities in the precursors, thereby reducing cost \cite{Lou_2024}.
 Finally, the toxicity of Tl will necessitate a high level of care during synthesis, in use, and when disposing of the material at the end of its lifetime.

 We have used the lattice thermal conductivity numbers from Yue \cite{Yue_2023} and use the same method for calculating electronic transport, but still achieved different transport properties.
 The difference can be explained by some methodological choices.
-In our work, the HSE06 band structure was used for transport calculations, not PBEsol like in the previous work, resulting in differences in the band structure and a larger band gap than that reported by Yue.
+In our work, the HSE06 band structure was used for transport calculations, not PBEsol scissored to the band gap of HSE06 employed in the previous work, resulting in differences in the band structure.
 Second, the materials properties used in \textsc{AMSET} also differ; we have, e.g.\ found a significantly lower ionic contribution to the dielectric constant.
 Combined with the inclusion of free-carrier screening, the POP scattering rates are greatly reduced in our work.
-Finally, in this work, we used \textsc{AMSET} version 0.5.0, which improves on the calculation of wavefunction overlaps for scattering across Brillouin zone boundaries, a change that is likely to increase scattering rates.
+Finally, we used \textsc{AMSET} version 0.5.0, which features an improved treatment of wavefunction overlaps for scattering across Brillouin zone boundaries, a change that is likely to increase scattering rates.